muyJason/Omora/README.md

 - A persistent Settings button is anchored to the bottom of the sidebar.
 - Styling for the sidebar lives in a dedicated `sidebar.css` file for easier customization.
+- Automatically matches the page's background color and switches between light and dark sidebar themes.
+The theme can be overridden before initialization via `window.omoraForceTheme`.